 Alexander’s research interests focus on technologies that reduce greenhouse gas emissions in the aviation industry.
 This includes investigating hydrogen-based prolusion architectures as a basis for sustainable aviation.
 His research – in collaboration with industry and academic partners – also focuses on increasing the efficiency of current gas turbine engines via both advancements in turbine cooling systems and the use of advanced materials.
 Such advancements in turbine cooling potentially permit significant reductions in engine fuel consumption, thereby reducing carbon emissions.
 He is also involved in investigating carbon capture technologies that have the potential to reverse the effects of climate change.

 More generally, his research interests pertain to aerodynamics and heat transfer, with emphasis on both experimental and computational methods.
-On the latter, he has an active interest in developing low order methods which can drastically reduce computational resource requirements, helping to vastly reduce the costs associated with heat exchanger design systems such as those employed in turbine applications.
+On the latter, he has an active interest in developing low order methods that can drastically reduce computational resource requirements, helping to vastly reduce the costs associated with heat exchanger system design such as those employed in turbine applications.

-Alexander's research interests have also branched out into investigating the mechanical strength of turbine cooling systems under thermal load in collaboration with the University’s Solid Mechanics Group.
+Alexander's research interests have also branched out into investigating ceramic matrix composites and the mechanical strength of turbine cooling systems under thermal load in collaboration with the University’s Solid Mechanics Group.
 The work is relatively novel in the field and something he hopes to further develop.
 Additionally, he is involved in a multi-institutional research project exploring methods of manufacturing high performance cooling systems.

-As part of his current role, Alexander is project manager, and researcher, on the multi-institutional, £7.34 million UK-EPSRC Transpiration Cooling Systems grant.
+As part of his current role, Alexander is Chief Engineer, and researcher, on the multi-institutional, £7.34 million UK-EPSRC Transpiration Cooling Systems grant.